JolomonSon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-The chmod group filename/directory mand
+The chmod -m 751 {dir} creates a directory name with 751 permissions